 Intervention: The following are interventions if warranted that the school health staff may use after evaluation/assessment.
+This includes notifying administration, appropriate staff and/or parent/guardian if applicable.
+School health staff will suggest physician evaluation if indicated.

 - 1. Call 911.
-Keep student quiet, still and calm. - 2.
+Keep student guiet, still and calm. - 2.
 Remove jewelry or constricting items near the bite site due to possible swelling. - 3.
 Keep bitten part of body below heart level. - 4.
-Immobilize the affected body part. - 5.
-DO NOT use tourniquet or cold packs and DO NOT suck or cut the poison from the bite.
+Immobilize the affected body part. - DO NOT use tourniquet or cold packs and DO NOT suck or cut the poison from the bite.
 Check vital signs.
 Stay with student until 911 arrives.
-Monitor for signs and symptoms of shock - 6.
-Notify principal/administration and parent/guardian.
+Monitor for signs and symptoms of shock.